Sultanpur National Park, Gurgaon | Timings, Animals, Entry Fee

 Sky Jumper Trampoline Park

 SkyJumper Trampoline Park is a fun activity space 17 km from the national park.
 It’s an indoor amusement park with different varieties of trampolines.
-It is mainly popular amongst children, but people of all ages are allowed here.
-The park opens from 11:30 AM on weekdays and 10 AM on weekends.
+Although it is mainly popular among children, people of all ages are allowed here.
+The park opens at 11:30 AM on weekdays and 10 AM on weekends.

 Sheesh Mahal